Long-Form Content to Drive Web Traffic

 What We Did

-The original brief when we started our partnership was to prepare articles that were scientifically accurate, yet accessible to who may not major in chemistry.
-These blog posts were to serve as a foundation for driving website traffic and increasing online presence, as well as supporting the educational strand of the business.
-While this brief has since expanded, the original intent remains and we still work closely with TRI on their educational content.
+The original brief when we started our partnership was to prepare articles that were scientifically accurate, yet accessible to those working in cosmetic science who may not have majored in chemistry.
+These posts were to serve as a foundation for increasing online presence, as well as supporting the educational strand of the business.
+While this brief has since expanded, the original intent remains.

-When writing articles for TRI there are two approaches that we broadly take: some articles are instrument-centric (so serve to showcase the capabilities of a particular instrument or technique) and some articles are customer-centric (discussing the types of claims that their customers are likely to want, and how these can be substantiated).
-For both approaches, a sound knowledge and understanding of the fundamental scientific rationale and approach is essential, along with the ability to explain complex techniques and scientific concepts accurately and concisely.
+When writing articles for TRI there are two approaches that we broadly take: some articles are instrument-centric (showcasing the capabilities of a particular instrument or technique) and some articles are customer-centric (discussing the types of claims that their customers are likely to want to make, and how these can be substantiated).
+For both approaches, a sound knowledge and understanding of the fundamental scientific rationale and approach is essential, along with the ability to explain these fundamentals accurately and concisely.

-While we have written nurmerous articles for TRI, the one that we’re most pleased with is our long-form blog post relating to the fundamental science behind IR and Raman spectroscopy, as well as its uses within cosmetics claim substantiation.
-There were several key aspects important to convey, including:
+While we have written numerous articles for TRI, the one that we’re most pleased with is relating to the science behind IR and Raman spectroscopy, particularly within claim substantiation.
+Crucial to the success of the piece was the inclusion of several core themes, including:

 What IR and Raman spectroscopy are

-How they both work from a scientific perspective (including some physics fundamentals)
+How they both work from a scientific perspective (including some fundamental physics!)

-Key examples of their using at TRI, but ensuring that any proprietary information was not disclosed
+Key examples of their use, while ensuring that any proprietary information was not disclosed

 Why It Matters

-TRI Princeton is an independent, not-for-profit, scientific institute with world-leading expertise in applied measurement sciences, with a global reach.
-The key word here is ‘expertise’ – they’re a leader in the field of cosmetics and claims substantiation.
+TRI Princeton is an independent, not-for-profit, scientific institute with world-leading expertise in applied measurement sciences and a global reach.
+The key word here is ‘expertise’ – they’re a leader in their field.

 We’ve worked with TRI since our beginning, and we’re conscious that our output represents their client-based testing and research business that’s been built up over nearly a century.
 One of our main roles is to provide blog content, both long-form and short-form, to drive traffic and growth.
 And it’s working.
 Without giving too much away, since we started working together: